YEP Registration is open! Register YEP Main Page

 - Click on “Create a Job Seeker Account”

-- Follow instruction in setting up a job seeker account and enter required information
+- Follow instructions for setting up a job seeker account and enter required information

 If you have previously created a job seeker account on KANSASWORKS, please review and update your information by visiting www.kansasworks.com.
 If you have trouble with the steps above and need assistance please visit a Workforce Center.